shivamsoni1501/Equity-Manger/README.md

 A Flutter based Application for trying out Equity Exchange with tocken money.
 This Project is to help new investers to first get an idea of how the stock market works. data managment and user authentication of the applicaiton is managed on firebase, so this app has real time data-management.

-## Installation

-Flutter SDK is needed to run the project.
-- [Click Here](https://flutter.dev/docs/get-started/install) to see the installation steps for the flutter.
+The code of the application is currently hidden due to privacy.
+But you can use the apk file of the application and below is the discretion of the application.

 ## Getting Started